• Home

 • Ser-Kyem: This is a traditional offering ceremony in which drinks are presented to spiritual figures, fostering a sense of community and devotion.

-Everest Mani Rimdu Festival Trek Itinerary
+Trip Itinerary for Everest Mani Rimdu Festival Trek

 Day 01